giorgtarkha/psnprofiles-guide-scraper/README.md

 > Available output formats:<br>
 > **[ json, csv, md ]**
 >
 > Sorting priority is based on which sorting field is provided first.
-Sorting applied by default if Makefile is used is:<br>
+Sorting applied by default if Makefile is used (All in ascending order):<br>
 > **[ difficulty, platinum_rarity, time_needed, views ]**<br>
-> (All in ascending order)

 ### Running using Make